 Earl Bernhardt & Pam Fortner

 Business partners Earl Bernhardt and Pam Fortner met in 1984 during the World’s Fair in New Orleans.
-Pam had found her way to to the city from Nashville ten years earlier (where she worked for the Corps of Engineers) after experiencing her first Mardi Gras.
-Earl left his radio job in Hattiesburg, Mississippi to operate a daiquiri concession.
+Pam came to the city from Nashville ten years earlier (where she worked for the Corps of Engineers) after experiencing her first Mardi Gras.
+Earl left his radio job in Hattiesburg, Mississippi, to operate a daiquiri concession.
 Together they opened their French Quarter bar, Tropical Isle, in December 1984 on Toulouse near Bourbon Street.

 For more on Pam, Earl, and the invention of the Hand Grenade, listen to our Gravy episode.